oracle/odpi/doc/src/functions/dpiContext.rst

 Context handles are the top level handles created by the library and are used for all error handling as well as creating pools and standalone connections to the database.
-The first call to ODPI-C by any application must be :func:`dpiContext_create()` which will create the context as well as validate the version used by the application.
+The first call to ODPI-C by any application must be :func:`dpiContext_createWithParams()` which will create the context as well as validate the version used by the application.
 Context handles are destroyed by using the function :func:`dpiContext_destroy()`.

-.. function:: int dpiContext_create(unsigned int majorVersion, \
+.. function:: int dpiContext_createWithParams(unsigned int majorVersion, \
-        unsigned int minorVersion, dpiContext \**context, \
+        unsigned int minorVersion, dpiContextCreateParams \*params, \
-        dpiErrorInfo \*errorInfo)
+        dpiContext \**context, dpiErrorInfo \*errorInfo)

     Creates a new context for interaction with the library.
 This is the first function that must be called and it must have completed successfully before